hchiam/learning-auggie/README.md

 auggie "optional starting prompt"
 # or maybe preferably to get out of interactive mode (like for CI):
 auggie --print "some instruction"
-# add --quiet to just get the final output
+# add --quiet to just get the final output:
+auggie --print --quiet "some instruction"
 ```

 and use